soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply_sensitivity_label_automatically.md

 ![Options for instance count and match accuracy](media/Sensitivity_labels_instance_count_match_accuracy.png)

 After you choose your sensitive informaton types, you can refine your condition by changing the instance count or match accuracy.
-For more inforamtion, see [Tuning rules to make them easier or harder to match](data-loss-prevention-policies.md#tuning-rules-to-make-them-easier-or-harder-to-match).
+For more information, see [Tuning rules to make them easier or harder to match](data-loss-prevention-policies.md#tuning-rules-to-make-them-easier-or-harder-to-match).

 Further, you can choose whether a condition must detect all of the sensitive infromation types, or just one of them.
 And to make your conditions more flexible or complex, you can addd groups and use logical operators between the groups.
 For more information, see [Grouping and logical operators](data-loss-prevention-policies.md#grouping-and-logical-operators).